Tāmaki River: History

-Tāmaki River is the location of three portages which connected the east and west coasts of New Zealand: Te Tō Waka at Ōtāhuhu, the shortest portage between the two coasts, Karetu to the north at Southdown/Sylvia Park, and the Waokauri / Pūkaki portage, to the south between Middlemore and Papatoetoe.
+The Tāmaki River is the location of three portages which connected the east and west coasts of New Zealand: Te Tō Waka at Ōtāhuhu, the shortest portage between the two coasts, Karetu to the north at Southdown/Sylvia Park, and the Waokauri / Pūkaki portage, to the south between Middlemore and Papatoetoe.
 Here, Māori would beach their waka (canoes) and drag them overland to the other coast, thus avoiding having to paddle around North Cape.
 The portages made the area of immense strategic importance in both pre-European times and during the early years of European occupation.Portage Road, Ōtāhuhu is the approximate historical location of Te Tō Waka.
 Karetu and went between the extreme north-east corner of the Manukau Harbour to a bay close to the site of the newest bridge across the Tāmaki, about 1 km south of the Panmure Basin.

 The river was part of the first steam ferry route in Auckland, the PS Governor Wynyard connecting Auckland to Ōtāhuhu, which began service in 1851.
-By the next year, the ferry was sold to Melbourne as it was unprofitable.-1851 first steam ferry Governor Wynyard to Otahuhu via Tamaki River.
-Sold in 1852 as unprofitable.
+By the next year, the ferry was sold to Melbourne as it was unprofitable.
 By the late 1850s, the Tāmaki River was one of the busiest waterways in New Zealand.
 The east bank at Pakuranga was the main point where cattle were transported towards the city of Auckland.

 In 1865, the estuary was first crossed by the Panmure Bridge, a steel swing bridge, to improve connection between Auckland and Howick.
 The location is 20 m to the left of the left hand (Panmure) bridge shown in the photo.
 The circular base swivel was only removed in the 1980s from the southern shore.
 Stones and steel had been imported from Australia, possibly reflecting the still very basic nature of industrial construction in the young colony.

 In the 1860s and 70s, the Tāmaki River was one of the busiest waterways in New Zealand, due to the transportation of agricultural goods such as wheat between Ōtāhuhu and the city of Auckland.
 The popularity of alternative transportation such as roads and rail (including the extension of the Southern Line to Ōtāhuhu in 1875) led to a decline of the use of the Tāmaki River, and by 1910 very few vessels used Ōtāhuhu as a port or even ventured upstream of the Panmure Bridge.
 In the 1890s the mouth of the river was used as a safe anchorage for ships carrying explosives.
 One such ship, anchored in the mouth of the estuary, caught fire and exploded with loss of life.
 After this the explosives buoy was moved into a more open area east of Browns Island (Motukōrea), where it is still located.

 In 1925 a 6 ft 2 in leopard that had escaped from the Auckland Zoo three weeks earlier was found dead in the Tāmaki river by a fishing party in Karaka Bay.